jacopofar/fleximatcher-rest-interface/README.md

 How to use
 ----------
-In this example, we'll build a parser to identify common interactions in an IRC chat, like:
+In this example, we'll build a parser to parse directions, like:

-    Steve slaps Sam around a bit with a large trout Hello!
-    I quit, see ya
+* continue straight for 3 kilometres
+* turn the third turning to the left
+* turn right at the drugstore and walk to the coffee shop across the street

 First, run the application.
 I warmly suggest to use Docker: